CSS

 opacity

-The opacity CSS property sets the transparency of an element.
+The opacity CSS property sets the opacity of an element.

 Autonomous custom elements

-The :active-view-transition CSS pseudo-class matches the root element when a view transition is active.
-The :active-view-transition-type() CSS pseudo-class matches only when the active view transition was started with the specified type.
+The :active-view-transition CSS pseudo-class matches the root element of a document when a view transition is in progress (active) and stops matching once the transition has completed.

 transition-behavior